vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1794 Institutes of Hindu Law, or the ordinances of Manu, according to the gloss of Culluca.
 Comprising the Indian system of duties, religious and civil.
 Verbally translated from the original Sanscrit.
 Calcutta.
 (Reprinted in London 1796).
 Jordaan, Roy E. & Robert Wessing

-1999 Construction Sacrifice in India, “Seen from the East.” in: Jan E.M.
-Houben & Karel R. van Kooij (eds.), Violence Denied.
+1999 Construction Sacrifice in India, “Seen from the East.” in: Jan E.ṀHouben & Karel R. van Kooij (eds.), Violence Denied.
 Leideṇpp.
 211–247.

 Joshi, Jagat Pati & A.K.
 Sharma

 1999–2000 Excavation at Mansar, Dist.
 Nagpur, Maharashtra, 1997–2000. in: Purātattva, Bulletin of the Indian Archaeological Society 30 (1999–2000), 127–131.

-2005 Mansar Excavations 1998–2004: The discovery of Pravarapur. in:
+2005 Mansar Excavations 1998–2004: The discovery of Pravarapur̥in:

 Purāmanthana ‘Current Advances in Indian Archaeology.
 Pravarpur Special’, Vol. 3 (2005), pp. 1–26.

-Joshi, M.C.
+Joshi, ṀC.

-1975–76 Archaeology and Indian Tradition: Some Observations. in: Purātattva (Bull. of the Ind.
+1975–76 Archaeology and Indian Tradition: Some Observationṣin: Purātattva (Bull. of the Ind.
 Arch.
 Soc.)
 8 (1975–76), 98–102.

 1979–80 Ayodhya: Mythical and Real. in: Purātattva 11 (1979–80), 107–109.
-1992 Royal Succession in the Gupta Age and the Connotation of the Term Dauhitra Occuring in Inscriptions. in: R.Ch.
+1992 Royal Succession in the Gupta Age and the Connotation of the Term Dauhitra Occuring in Inscriptionṣin: R̥Ch.
 Chhabra et al. (eds.),

-Reappraising Gupta History for S.R.
-Goyal.
+Reappraising Gupta History for ṢR̥Goyal.
 New Delhi. pp. 111–126.

 Joshi, ṇP.

 1989 Brahmanical Sculptures in the State Museum, Lucknow.
-Part II, Vol. 1 (Siva ´ and Vis.ṇu).
+Part II, Vol. 1 (Siva ´ and Viṣṇu).
 Part II, Vol. 2 (Gaṇapati, Skanda, Brahmā, Sūrya, Revanta,

 Grahas, Sakti-images and Minor Divinities).
 Lucknow.
 2 vols. ´

-1989a Early Jaina Icons from Mathurā. in: Srinivasan, D.M. (ed.), Mathurā.
+1989a Early Jaina Icons from Mathurā. in: Srinivasan, ḌM. (ed.), Mathurā.
 The Cultural Heritage.
 New Delhi. pp. 332–367.

 Journal Asiatique